rize-network/app-studio-web/docs/api-reference/form/chat-input.md

 # ChatInput

-The ChatInput component is a customizable chat input field with support for file uploads, prompt examples, and reference images.
+The ChatInput component is a customizable chat input field with support for file uploads and prompt examples.

 ## Import